FrancoisPorcher/cartpole-reinforcement-learning/README.md

 ## Description

-This project is an implementation of Deep Q Learning using OpenAI Gym's CartPole environment.
+This project is an implementation of Deep Q Learning using `OpenAI Gym's CartPole environment`.
 The aim of the project is to experiment with Reinforcement Learning techniques and develop a model that can effectively balance the CartPole for as long as possible.
 The project provides a clear and concise example of how to use the Gym environment and Q-Learning algorithm to solve a simple yet interesting RL problem.